-This course is a continuation of didactic content providing the student with an in depth study of many neonatal conditions, including genetic and chromosome abnormalities, immunological, endocrine/metabolic, renal and genital, musculoskeletal, hepatic and EENT disorders with special emphasis on the extremely low birth weight infant and ethical considerations.
+This course is a continuation of didactic content providing the student with an in depth study of many neonatal conditions, including genetic and chromosome abnormalities, immunological, endocrine/metabolic, renal and genital, musculoskeletal, hepatic and EENT disorders with special emphasis on the extremely low birth weight infant and ethical/legal considerations.
 The course provides an overview of the management strategies and diagnostic techniques used in the assessment and care of some of the more complex neonatal diseases.
-P: NUR 643; CO: NUR 753 or NUR 855.
+P: NUR 643; CO: NUR 753 or NUR 855:D (Neonatal track).

 NUR 703.
-Psychiatric-Mental Health across the Lifespan I. 2 credits.
-SU NUR 703 provides PMH-NP students opportunities to apply the diagnostic reasoning process contained in, and associated with, the Diagnostic and Statistical (DSM) Manual.
-This course emphasizes methods for determining differential diagnoses for common mental disorders.
-Using various teaching-learning modalities, students discuss common presenting psychiatric symptoms across the lifespan and their relationship to a DSM diagnosis.
-The structured diagnostic interview, physical examinations appropriate to the presenting symptoms, diagnostic and laboratory tests, and alternative diagnostic tests, such as the psychological examination, are discussed as assessment methods.
-Selected clinical scenarios and differential diagnosis exercises provide students with opportunities to apply their knowledge and skill in the diagnostic reasoning process.
+Psychiatric-Mental Health across the Lifespan I. 4 credits.
+SU NUR 703 is designed to provide the fundamentals needed for PMH-NP students to apply the diagnostic reasoning process contained in, and associated with, the Diagnostic and Statistical (DSM) Manual.
+This course emphasizes methods in the practice of psychiatry in caring for individuals with mental health disorders which include; conducting a psychiatric interview, developing awareness to the neurological components that underpin common mental health disorders, developing an understanding in treatment including, pharmacology, therapy and nonmedication strategies.
+Faculty and students discuss common presenting psychiatric disorders seen in the general population.
+The structured diagnostic interview, physical examinations, diagnostic and laboratory tests, and alternative diagnostic tests, such as the psychological examination, are discussed as methods to assess symptoms and determine corresponding psychiatric diagnosis.
+Through selected clinical scenarios, students are provided with opportunities to apply their knowledge and skill in the diagnostic reasoning process.
 P: NUR 687 and NUR 694.
 Co: NUR 730.
 P or Co: NUR 685.